pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-add.md

 : The description of the channel to add

 `--type [type]`
-: Type of channel to create: `standard,private`.
+: Type of channel to create: `standard`, `private`, `shared`.
 Default `standard`.

 `--owner [owner]`
 : User with this ID or UPN will be added as owner of the private channel.
-This option is required when type is `private`.
+This option is required when type is `private` or `shared`.

 --8<-- "docs/cmd/_global.md"